wclr/watchalive/README.md

 ## Default config
-The default config gives you a <b>quick look</b> on all options and default values that will be merged with your config values.
+The default config gives you a <b>quick look</b> on all options and default values that will be overrided by supplied config values.

 ```javascript
     var defaultConfig = {